leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 - `bar`: Bar plot to show the error for the full sampling and the reduced sampling + lost information
 - `gauss`: Gaussian curve to show the error distribution

 to define the type of the plot.
+Moreover, the `--attributes` parameter is a list with all the substrings you want to look for in the file name.
+It's a list as a string without any spaces, e.g.
+`--attributes="[perlin,cluster_8]"`.
 The parameter `--show` is set when the plots are to be displayed instead of saved.
 The path parameters `--path_full` can be set to the error file for the full sampling.
 Per default, however, these parameters don't need to be changed.